MBPhys/Image-Composer/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-medical-image-formats" is free and open source software
+Distributed under the terms of the [BSD-3] license, "Image-Composer" is free and open source software

 ## Issues